 Annuity protection lump sum death benefits or value protection allows a member to protect all or part of their fund.
 The maximum annuity protection is the difference between the total fund used to buy the annuity and the income already received before death.
 The rules surrounding annuity protection lump sum death benefits have not changed since 6 April 2015, but the tax treatment is now as follows:

 - Where the annuitant dies before age 75, the lump sum payment is not subject to tax as long as it is paid within the two-year window following their death.
 If the payment is made outside of the two-year window then a 45% tax charge will apply.

-- Where the annuitant dies aged 75 or over, the lump sum payment is subject to a 45% tax charge.
+- Where the annuitant dies aged 75 or over, the lump sum payment is taxable at the marginal income tax rate of the recipient (payments to a trust are subject to a 45% tax charge).

-If you’re studying for your CII AF3 exam, and you’re a bit worried, grab our free taster to try out one of Brand Financial Training’s mock exam papers for yourself.
-Click the link to download the AF3 mock exam taster now!
+If you’re studying for your CII R04 exam, grab our free taster to try out one of Brand Financial Training’s mock exam papers for yourself.
+Click the link to download the R04 mock exam taster now!